 Wang, W.; Zhao, X. M.; Wang, J. L.; Geng, X.; Gong, J. F.; Hao, X. Q.; Song, M. P. Transition metal-free synthesis of primary amides from aldehydes and hydroxylamine hydrochloride.
 Tetrahedron Lett.
 2014, 55 (20), 3192-3194.

 May be corrosive to metals.
-Harmful if swallowed.
+Toxic if swallowed.
 Harmful in contact with skin.
 Causes skin irritation.
+May cause an allergic skin reaction.
 Causes serious eye irritation.
-May cause an allergic skin reaction.
 Suspected of causing cancer.
 May cause damage to organs through prolonged or repeated exposure.
 May form combustible dust concentrations in air